President and Chief Executive Officer

 Peller holds a Bachelor of Science degree in applied mechanics from the University of California, San Diego, a Master of Science degree in aerospace engineering from the University of Southern California and a Master of Business Administration degree from the University of California, Irvine.
 He is a licensed mechanical engineer in the state of California.

-Vice President, Washington Operations and Communications
+Vice President, Government Operations and Communications

-Robbie Sabathier is the vice president of Washington Operations and Communications for United Launch Alliance (ULA) headquartered in Centennial, Colorado.
+Robbie Sabathier is the vice president of Government Operations and Communications for United Launch Alliance (ULA) headquartered in Centennial, Colorado.
 In this role, she is responsible for leading ULA’s interaction with key decision makers and stakeholders in Washington, D.C. and shaping critical policies and decisions related to ULA’s business.

 Sabathier brings 15 years of broad-based commercial and civil launch experience from her work with the European commercial launch company Arianespace, and space shuttle contractor United Space Alliance.
 In addition, she co-founded a startup telecommunication company specializing in designing, deploying and operating low-cost, high-speed internet networks to serve rural communities.